The state of retail is a complex situation. Here’s how your brand can experience real results in a challenging retail environment.

 It’s up to your brand to connect to your consumers and offer the value they demand.

-Going forward in 2018, 81% of retailers are expected to compete in omnichannel retail environments.
+In 2018, 81% of retailers were expected to compete in omnichannel retail environments.
 This is so they can encompass more than just physical stores, but also digital, social, and mobile-app experiences, too.

 Explore the best options for where your brand fits in between the physical and digital shopping realms.

 Remember, it’s all about value for them and real results for you.
 Determine who to engage and when.
-Launch opportunities that fit for each channel, whether it’s targeted social media ad campaigns or unique sampling opportunities with professional brand ambassadors.
+Launch opportunities that fit for each channel whether it’s targeted social media ad campaigns or in-store sampling opportunities.